Hotels near St Daniel the Prophet School

 Which hotels near St Daniel the Prophet School offer free breakfast?

-Which hotels near St Daniel the Prophet School offer free parking?
+Which hotels near St Daniel the Prophet School have an outdoor pool?

-Which hotels near St Daniel the Prophet School have a pool?
+Which hotels near St Daniel the Prophet School have an indoor pool?

-Do hotels near St Daniel the Prophet School offer free Wi-Fi?
+Which hotels near St Daniel the Prophet School have a fitness center?

-Which hotels near St Daniel the Prophet School have accessible rooms?
+Which hotels near St Daniel the Prophet School are pet-friendly?

 Ready to book near St Daniel the Prophet School?